BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

 ##### Preventing recovery path activation

-So if Bob has three UTXOs in his wallet which he received at different times, he actually needs to refresh three different timelocks.
+So if Bob has three UTXOs in his wallet which he received at different times, he technically needs to refresh three different timelocks.
 This can quickly become cumbersome and costly, as every refresh transaction implies on-chain transaction fees.

-To reduce this complexity, our application offers a "unified" timelock reset experience by default.
+To reduce this complexity, our application offers a unified reset experience by default.
 This simply means that it uses the UTXO that is closest to being unlocked as the trigger to start the process.
 In the background, however, all UTXOs are automatically batched together.

 This allows us to show only one timelock, which makes it easier to understand for users and is more in line with their expectations.
 An added benefit of this approach is that, as a result, Bob has only one UTXO in his wallet after the recovery path has been reset.

 {% include image-gallery.html pages = page.images_prevent-unlock %}

-To give users additional flexibility, our application allows users to selectively manage the refresh behavior for individual UTXOs via the advanced options feature.
+To give users additional flexibility, our application allows them to selectively manage the refresh behavior for individual UTXOs via the advanced options feature.
 This is similar to the [coin control](https://bitcoin.design/guide/glossary/#coin-control) functionality available in many wallet applications.

 ##### Resetting an activated recovery path